-The District implemented GASB Statement No. 68, Accounting and Financial Reporting for Pensions - an amendment of GASB Statement No. 27, which required the District to recognize its proportionate share of the unfunded pension obligation for CalSTRS and CalPERS.
-As of June 30, 2016, the District reported deferred outflows of resources related to pension of approximately \$9 million, deferred inflows of resources related to pension and a net pension liability of \$30.4 million.
+The District reports the aggregate net pension liability based on the requirements of GASB Statement No. 68, Accounting and Financial Reporting for Pensions - an amendment of GASB Statement No. 27, which required the District to recognize its proportionate share of the unfunded pension obligation for CalSTRS and CalPERS.
+As of June 30, 2017, the District reported deferred outflows of resources related to pension of approximately \$8.9 million, deferred inflows of resources related to pension of approximately \$5.7 million, and a net pension liability of \$31.2 million.

-SIGNIFICANT ACCOMPLISHMENTS OF FISCAL YEAR 2015-2016 ARE NOTED BELOW:
+SIGNIFICANT ACCOMPLISHMENTS OF FISCAL YEAR 2016-17 ARE NOTED BELOW: